 -- SEC Player of the Year (1984)

 -- No. 34 Retired by Auburn

 NBA Career Highlights

 The former NBA player won two Olympic gold medals while playing for the United States Men's National Team.
-He was a member of the "Dream Team” in the 1992 Barcelona Olympics and returned four years later for the 1996 Olympic games in Atlanta.
+He was a member of the "Dream Team" at the 1992 Barcelona Olympics along with Jordan, Larry Bird, and Magic Johnson.
+He returned four years later for the 1996 Olympic games in Atlanta.

 NBA Contracts and Fines

 Barkley had some financial setbacks during his career due to fines issued by the NBA.
 In 1990, he was fined $20,000 for fighting with Detroit Pistons center Bill Laimbeer; both teams earned a then-record $162,000 in penalties from the league.